Nuclearpotato69/roblox-scripty-poops/README.md

 getgenv().nonpermban = {"BlackDelicousSoup","Yuoochi","globox7621","glxfw"} --ban will work on perm players but they can still do cmds getgenv().rkickonjoin = {""} --will try to rocket crash people in this table on join (needs persons299) getgenv().hkickonjoin = {""}
-local autoExecuteCommands = {"antir","nok","emoji","antihatlag"} --cmds that will be auto ran local loadtime = true loadstring(game:HttpGet("https://raw.githubusercontent.com/Nuclearpotato69/roblox-scripty-poops/main/shit-fart.lua"))()
+local autoExecuteCommands = {"antir","nok","emoji","antihatlag"} --cmds that will be auto ran (each cmd has a .6 wait so take that into account before running other cmds) local loadtime = true loadstring(game:HttpGet("https://raw.githubusercontent.com/Nuclearpotato69/roblox-scripty-poops/main/shit-fart.lua"))()
 ```
-pro tip: if you put "chat("cmd here including your prefix")" then the cmd will execute when you load the script also if you do more than one put a wait(0.6) after each one (cmds can only be executed every .6 seconds)